 If a market downturn occurs in the last lap of the investment, there would not be enough time for market recovery and a next successful Observation.
 In a case like this, since each blue Coupon is larger, Note A without Memory would have made more profits than Note B.

-When to Use Memory
+When to use the Memory Feature?

 Ah, the most exciting and important part of this short article.
 The sweet glutinous core of happiness in jelly-filled doughnuts.
 Generally speaking, there are two ideal scenarios to add a Memory feature to your structured product: